 New York Reservation is the Narrow Neck/Passage (Map of the Genesee Lands – 1798, Holland Land Company Map Collection).

-Because Niagara Falls created an insurmountable obstacle for shipping good and materials by water, a transportation route or detour around the Falls had to be created.
-The land route around the Falls was called the portage, and Lewiston was the major drop off point for shipped goods and materials that were transported on the portage.
-(Barbara I. Hill, Janet M. Domzella, Kenneth Tracey, Lewiston: A Self-Guided Tour, Friends of the Lewiston Library, Inc., 1986. url: www.historiclewiston.org/history.html)
+Because Niagara Falls created an insurmountable obstacle for shipping goods and materials by water, a transportation route or detour around the Falls had to be created.
+The land route around the Falls was called the portage, and Lewiston was the major drop off point for shipped goods and materials that were transported on the portage (Barbara I. Hill, Janet M. Domzella, Kenneth Tracey, Lewiston: A Self-Guided Tour, Friends of the Lewiston Library, Inc., 1986. url: www.historiclewiston.org/history.html).

-The portage took place on the east side of the falls not the west, a detail Book of Mormon geography enthusiast Duane R. Aston tried to obscure as he sought to use the reference in support of his model to identify the entire Niagara Peninsula as the Narrow Neck:
+The portage took place on the east side of the falls not the west.
+This detail, geography enthusiast Duane R. Aston tried to obscure as he used the above reference in support of his model which claims the entire Niagara Peninsula is the Narrow Neck:

-From eye level, i.e. Mormon’s view, the 50 mile wide Niagara Peninsula would not have seen "small.”
-Nor is there any mention of the need to cross a giant, insurmountable gorge – the Niagara Gorge – to reach the Narrow Neck.
-Add to that nonsense (no offense) the fact that IT’S IN CANADA!
+Aston quotes the Schoolcraft reference; however, the source contradicts his claim.
+The portage was on the east, not west.
+From Mormon’s view, i.e., eye level, the 50 miles long and 26 miles wide Niagara Peninsula would not have seemed “small.”
+Nor is there any mention of the need to cross a giant gorge – the Niagara Gorge – to reach the Narrow Neck, but the glaring mistake is IT’S IN CANADA.